 A couple of months ago, we wrote to confirm if Mark Zuckerberg of Facebook had given up on his word regarding Facebook’s internet delivery project from Space to Africa.
 We are glad to inform you that Facebook has confirmed that PointView Tech LLC (a company registered by Facebook), is building the satellite that would provide quality Internet services in Africa and other unconnected regions of the world.
-The satellite names Athena will be placed in a Sun-synchronous low-Earth orbit and will be Facebook’s first competing project in the space based internet connectivity industry.
+The satellite named Athena will be placed in a Sun-synchronous low-Earth orbit and will be Facebook’s first competing project in the space-based internet connectivity industry.

 While speaking to Wired, a spokesperson for Facebook confirmed the existence of its satellite project saying, “While we have nothing to share about specific projects at this time, we believe satellite technology will be an important enabler of the next generation of broadband infrastructure, making it possible to bring broadband connectivity to rural regions where Internet connectivity is lacking or non-existent.”

 October 5th, 2015, Mark Zuckerberg took to Facebook to announce his first project on internet delivery from space to Africa – the famous AMOS-6.
 It came in partnership with Eutelsat to connect millions of disadvantaged internet enthusiast across Africa.
 This was a response to beam internet access down into communities from the sky, to connect people living in remote regions and AMOS-6 was a deliberate, intelligent and first technology to give relief to the underserved in Africa.
 AMOS-6 was to be launched in 2016 into a geostationary orbit that will cover large parts of the West, East and Southern Africa.
 However, it’s been nearly three years since the official announcement and pre-launch update but nothing has been heard of it, and you might be wondering why.